springernature/vpat/nature.md

 Our document structure is semantically marked up using headings to create a sequential hierarchy of content.
 Rarely, headings or labels may be visually hidden but available to Assistive Technologies, though we prefer to keep this pattern to a minimum.
 <br><br>
 Nature magazine and a limited number of journals publish editorial content from a content management system (CMS).
 Content generated by CMS may occasionally lack appropriate headings (e.g. using bold text as implicit headings instead of semantically-marked up heading elements).
-<br><br>
-Other third party scripts, including survey or customer services widgets, may inject content with inadequate or inappropriate headings or labels.
-When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>
 </tr>
 <tr id="focus-visible" valign="top">